Demographics of the European Union: Most populous areas

 The European Union has a significant number of global cities.
-It contained 13 of the 60 cities which composed the 2008 Global Cities Index, as well as 16 of the 41 "alpha" global cities classified by Globalization and World Cities (GaWC) Research Network (including Paris, Milan, Amsterdam and Brussels among others).
-The following is a list of the ten most populous cities, urban areas and urban zones in the European Union, with their population:
+It contains 13 of the 60 cities that make up the 2008 Global Cities Index as well as 16 of the 41 "alpha" global cities classified by Globalization and World Cities (GaWC) Research Network (including Paris, Milan, Amsterdam and Brussels among others).
+The following is a list of the ten most populous cities, urban areas, and urban zones in the European Union, together with their population:

 Population shifts

+The rate of natural change (births as opposed to deaths) was negative for the European Union as a whole in 2022: the population declined by 0.1 per cent per year without net migration.
+Of the most populous countries, particularly Italy (over -0.5 per cent) and Germany (roughly -0.4 per cent) saw a large natural population decrease.
+Only Malta, France, Sweden, Ireland, Luxembourg and Cyprus had "natural" population growth in 2022.
+Actual population growth, including migration, was nearly 0.4 per cent for the EU, however.

+The overall population of the European Union continued to grow until 2020, but since 2021 it has fluctuated between decrease and increase in accordance with migration flows.

 Migration

 The movement of people within the Union i.e. internal migration, remains limited; it has traditionally followed two patterns: